 Permanent Exclusions

-A permanent exclusion is very serious and means your child is not allowed back in the school.
+, in certain circumstances A permanent exclusion is very serious and means your child is not allowed back in the school.

 The school and local authority have to make sure the exclusion is fair.